Margaret F. Slusher

-Margaret F. Slusher (Campbell; 1879–1971) was an American businesswoman who was founder, president, general manager, and owner for 20 years of Quality Laundry, one of Los Angeles' largest laundries.
-Investing her earnings, she was the owner of several orange groves, one being at Santa Ana and another of 45 acres being located at Santa Fe Springs, California, as well as valuable city property in Los Angeles.
-When petroleum was discovered on her ranch in Santa Fe Springs, California, she became a millionaire.
+Margaret F. Slusher (Campbell; 1879–1971) was an American businesswoman who was founder, president, general manager, and owner for 20 years of Quality Laundry, one of Los Angeles, California's largest laundries.
+Investing her earnings, she was the owner of several orange groves, one being at Santa Ana and another of 45 acres being located at Santa Fe Springs, as well as valuable city property in Los Angeles.
+When petroleum was discovered on her ranch in Santa Fe Springs, she became a millionaire.
 In its day, the Slusher property and that around Santa Fe Springs was the sixth largest oil field in the world.
 With her wealth, Slusher collected antiques which equaled if not surpassed any other private collection in the United States.

 Early life and education

 Margaret Frances Campbell was born at Livermore, California, May 9, 1879.
 Her parents were J. C. and Mary Ellen (Langenkamp) Campbell, the former a native of Virginia, and for years the owner of a large plantation near Wheeling, West Virginia, and the latter born at Springfield, Illinois.
 One of her sisters, Mrs. Clara Hall, was the manager of a successful tea room, "The Tea Cup", at San Francisco; another sister, Mrs. James E. Morgan, was the wife of a retired capitalist of Los Angeles; a brother, George W. Campbell, was engaged in business in Paris, France; a cousin, Walter John Bartnett, was a wealthy business man of San Francisco, and formerly was vice president of the Gould Railway System; and a niece, Miss Sadie Morgan, was in charge of a Los Angeles dancing academy.

 At the age of six, she came from San Francisco to Los Angeles on a visit.
 It was at the time of the smallpox epidemic in the early 1880s.
 Though she survived, her parents didn't.
 Ultimately, she was raised in a Catholic orphanage.

 Slusher attended the public schools of Los Angeles and later, when she realized the necessity of further training, took a course at and graduated from the Bromberger Business College.